cosmos/gaia/docs/modules/globalfee.md

 ### minimum-gas-prices (local fee requirement)

-The minimum-gas-prices configuration parameter enables node operators to set its minimum fee requirements, and it can be set in the `config/app.toml` file.
+The `minimum-gas-prices` parameter enables node operators to set its minimum fee requirements, and it can be set in the `config/app.toml` file.
 Please note: if `minimum-gas-prices` is set to include zero coins, the zero coins are sanitized when [`SetMinGasPrices`](https://github.com/cosmos/gaia/blob/76dea00bd6d11bfef043f6062f41e858225820ab/cmd/gaiad/cmd/root.go#L221).
 When setting `minimum-gas-prices`, it's important to keep the following rules in mind:

 - The denoms in `min-gas-prices` that are not present in the global fees list are ignored.